anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 name is elided, the name is derived from the question section of the message.
 For responses, the question section is either taken from the query (see {{sec:queries}}) or provided with the response see {{sec:responses}}.
-If necessary, the query is derived from the transport context.
+The query may be derived from the transport context.
 If the record type is elided, the record type from the question is assumed.
 If record class is elided, the record class from the question is assumed.
-If a record class is required, the record type MUST also be provided.
+When a record class is required, the record type MUST also be provided.

 The byte format of the record data as a byte string follows the wire format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
 Note that this format does